vue-generators/vue-form-generator/README.md

 * [ ] Bundle for vendor files
 * [x] Unit tests, coverage and CI
 * [ ] try [joi](https://www.npmjs.com/package/joi) for validation

+## Contribution
+Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing, because these things are important.

 ## License
 vue-form-generator is available under the [MIT license](https://tldrlegal.com/license/mit-license).